(left) Basilica Patriarcale and its bell tower; (right) detail of the fašade showing an ancient column

-This sea scene departs from those of the past because it does not depict tritons, nymphs and the many fantastic sea creatures of other ancient mosaics as those at Ostia and Thysdrus.
-It recalls XIXth century illustrations of sea creatures (it opens in another window).
+This sea scene departs from those of the past because it does not depict tritons, nymphs and the many fantastic sea creatures of other ancient mosaics as those in Ostia and in Sicily.

 The size and elaborateness of the overall mosaic indicates that Bishop Theodore could rely on a wealthy local Christian community to fund the construction and decoration of the complex.

 The discoveries made in the Basilica led to excavations in the area to the left of the building because the mosaics appeared to continue in that direction.
 Evidence of a passage containing a baptistery and leading to a second hall was found.
 Some of the mosaics in this passage appear to be of a higher quality and perhaps they belonged to an earlier building, a small oratory.
 The inscription Cyriace vibas (Cyriacus lives) has been interpreted as saying that a martyr (symbolized by a ram) still lives (in Heaven).
 It is interesting to note the Greek use of b as v in vibas instead of vivas.

 The mosaics of the second hall were almost entirely destroyed by the construction of the bell tower in the XIth century.
 The remaining section is interesting because its division into smaller areas where animals are depicted is obtained in an unusual way.
 The Solomon's knots which can be seen in this section of the mosaic do not indicate per se a Jewish symbol.
 They have been found in synagogues as at Sardis in Turkey, but in Roman buildings too, as at the Baths of Sabratha in Libya.